Germs31/Blog-app-react/README.md

 # Blog-app-react

-## Blogg application a little place to vent your fustration or just write anything you feel like.
+## Blogg application
+A little place to vent your fustration or just write anything you feel like.